knowledge-learning/ehealthkd-2020/docs/pages/index.md

 ### News

+* 📢 Official results are now public !!.
 * 📢 An official template for the working notes has been published.
 * 👉 The deadline for the TEST phase has been extended to **May 5th, 23:59 UTC**.
 * 👉 Testing files [are ready](https://knowledge-learning.github.io/ehealthkd-2020/resources#testing-input-files).
 The [testing phase in Codalab](https://competitions.codalab.org/competitions/23454#participate) is officially open !!